Boris Johnson to expel MPs who block 'no-deal Brexit' | DW | 02.09.2019

 The PM has vowed to deliver Brexit on October 31 "deal or no deal."

-Johnson's opponents are bracing for a showdown expected to take place after the British Parliament meets for the first time after the summer recess on Tuesday.
+Parliament is bracing for a showdown when it meets for the first time after the summer recess on Tuesday.

 Opposition lawmakers aim to pass a law demanding the government either negotiate a new divorce deal with the EU, or request a Brexit extension beyond the October 31 deadline.